eagroom/IntroToRPresentation/index.md

 > * "[W]e wanted users to be able to begin in an <b>interactive</b> environment, where they did not consciously think of themselves as programming.
 Then as their needs became clearer and their sophistication increased, they should be able to <b>slide gradually into programming</b>, when the language and system aspects would become more important."
 John Chambers

-*** =pnotes
-Good for newbie programmers, but can be harder for others
-Not written as a programming language first, but an interactive environment first.
-this history give us context as we try to figure out how to use the system

 ---

 ## What is R Cont.